suit/pubg-killfeed-flags/README.md

 # Flags in PUBG killfeed by suit
-## Flags with numbers in your killfeed
+## Flags with numbers and 3:2 aspect ratio in your killfeed
 This project provides files to customize your PUBG killfeed with flags instead of the default numbers.

 <img src="killfeed-preview.png" alt="PUBG killfeed with flags and numbers">